patnebe/student-hub/README.md

 ### 2. Data Models

-- There are five data models which power this product namely Nanodegree, Project, Question, User, Answer.
+- There are five data models which power this product: Nanodegree, Project, Question, User, Answer.
 One to Many, and Many-to-many relationships exist between these models.
 - They can be found in the `student-hub/src/app/models` directory

 ### 3. Role Based Access Control